Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 \subsection{Robustness Evaluation under AutoAttack}

 In this stage, we evaluate the robustness of the suggested diffusion-based feature defense under robust adversarial attacks.
 We run AutoAttack ($L\infty$, $\epsilon=0.10$ ) using two components (APGD-CE and Square) on both the clean classifier and the defended pipeline (forward diffusion noise + feature denoiser + classifier).
 Since defense is random due to injected noise, Expectation over Transformation (EOT) is applied by medium predictions over multiple random samples (K=8).
-The robustness is according to the attack and as the final robust accuracy.
+The robustness is according to the attack and as the final robust accuracy. { The figures in this part summarize the robustness evaluation under AutoAttack, including clean-versus-robust accuracy, robust accuracy per-attack, and the reduction in performance drop achieved by the defended pipeline compared to the baseline model.
+The baseline refered to the same NNMF\&CNN pipeline without the diffusion defense, thus the baseline was the same architecture but undefended. }